ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/2-cred/_index.md

 ## Create an Inventory

 Let’s get started: The first thing we need is an inventory of your managed hosts.
-This is the equivalent of an inventory file in Ansible Engine.
+This is the equivalent of an inventory file when using Ansible on the commandline.
 There is a lot more to it (like dynamic inventories) but let’s start with the basics.

 - You should already have the web UI open, if not: Point your browser to the URL you were given, similar to **`https://{{< param "external_automation_controller1" >}}`** (replace "\<N\>" and "\<LABID\>") and log in as `admin` with the password given on the lab landing page.